 - 1. Highlight FAULT DIAGNOSTIC with the arrow keys; - 2.
-Press the enter key ( $\leq 1$ ) to confirm. - 3.
+Press the enter key to confirm. - 3.
 Highlight the component to request a diagnostic using the arrow keys; - 4.
-Press the enter key $(\checkmark )$ .
+Press the enter key

-After showing a fault message or fault code (if any) the MCD returns to FAULT DIAGNOSTIC screen (for the fault code description, see the appendixes at the end of the manual).
+After showing a fault message (if any) the MCD returns to FAULT DIAGNOSTIC screen.